Arc travel time and path choice model estimation subsumed: Methodology

 Writing a tractable implementation requires some care.
-The BDJM method transfer most of the burden of a fast implementation to a solver as calculating shortest paths is trivial and extremely fast.
-We are faced with a few implementation challenges.
-Appendix~\ref{appendix:calc} contains the most important details.
+The BDJM method transfers most of the burden of a fast implementation to a solver, as calculating shortest paths is fast.
+We are faced with a few implementation challenges but with enough parallelism, efficient gradient calculation using \citet{mai2018decomposition}, and efficient operations by means of sparse matrices, we are able to have a fast implementation, as we show in the following section.
+Finally, we note that the solution approach is agnostic to the network structure and requires only a connected graph representation with associated arc features.

-\section{Experimental results}
+\section{Experimental Results}

-In this section, we present two sets of results.
-First, we test our method on Manhattan using the Yellow Cab dataset (NYC).
-The objectives are to compare the performance in terms of travel time estimation of our method to the BDJM one, and to analyze the parameter estimates of the resulting path choice model.
-Since the Yellow Cab dataset does not contain path observations, we cannot use it to compare our method to standard practice that treats the two tasks separately.
-We refer to the latter as the two-step approach, i.e., first using the BDJM method to compute arc-travel times, and then estimating a path choice model \citep{FosgEtAl13} using those arc-travel times as exogenous attributes.
-In the second set of results, we use simulated data so that we have access to ground-truth values and observations at different levels of granularity and can compare our method to the two-step approach.
+In this section, we illustrate our method using a recursive logit model \citep{fosgerau2013link}.
+We present two sets of results.
+In Section~\ref{sec:results}, we report results for Manhattan using the Yellow Cab dataset (NYC).
+The objectives are to assess the performance on the travel time estimation problem and compare it to the BDJM method.
+We also analyze the parameter estimates of the resulting route choice model.
+Since the Yellow Cab dataset does not contain path observations, we cannot use it to compare our method to the two-step approach.
+Indeed, the second-step -- route choice model estimation -- is not possible using existing methods.
+Therefore, we provide a set of results in Section~\ref{sec:synthetic} based on simulated data and compare parameter estimates to ground-truth values.
+We also compare results obtained with and without path observations and compare our method to the two-step approach.
+Next, we describe the experimental setup in more detail.

-In the following section we describe the experimental setup.
-We report the results on real data in Section~\ref{sec:results}, and on synthetic data in Section~\ref{sec:synthetic}.